google/or-tools/README.md

 - Mac OSX El Capitan with Xcode 7.x (64-bit);
 - Microsoft Windows with Visual Studio 2015 and 2017 (64-bit).

-OR-Tools currently builds with a Makefile, but also provides Bazel support.
+OR-Tools currently builds with a Makefile, but also provides Bazel and CMake support.

 For installation instructions (both source and binary), please visit https://developers.google.com/optimization/introduction/installing.